FoNDUE-HTR/Documentation/CLUSTERS.md

 - `--mem` sets the minimum amount of CPU RAM (not the GPU!)
 - `--gres` allows you to select a GPU with a minimum quantity of RAM

-⚠️ Some tools need to process data, and several processes dedicated to loading data are created You need to increase the value of `--ntasks` to have them run properly.
+⚠️ Some tools need to process data, and several processes dedicated to loading data are created.
+You need to increase the value of `--ntasks` to have them run properly.

 ⚠️ _Kraken_ (like many computer vision tools) requires more memory than the one allocated with `--ntasks=1`.
 Rather than increasing the amount of tasks (e.g. `--tasks=4`), we recommend to increase the RAM on the CPU with `--mem` (e.g. `--mem=12GB`).
 When doing that, make sure the memory allocated to the GPU (e.g. `--gres=gpu:1,VramPerGpu:12GB` for 12 GB) is at least equal to the value of `--mem`.